gregorbj/Archive-VisionEval/sources/modules/VETravelPerformance/inst/module_docs/Initialize.md

 * marea_congestion_charges.csv

 The `region_base_year_hvytrk_dvmt.csv` and `marea_base_year_dvmt.csv` files are checked to assure that there is enough information to compute base year urban heavy truck DVMT and base year urban light-duty vehicle DVMT.
 These values are used in the calculation of vehicle travel on urban area roads which is are used in road performance calculations.
 The values in the 2 files are also checked for consistency.
 These inputs enable users to either declare explict values for regional heavy truck DVMT, marea urban heavy truck DVMT, and marea urban light-duty vehicle DVMT, or to specify locations (state and/or urbanized area) which are used for calculating DVMT from per capita rates tabulated for the areas from Highway Statistics data by the LoadDefaultRoadDvmtValues.R script.
-When DVMT input values are not specified, they are calculated from the rates for the state and/or metropolitan areas and the calculated values are used to update the input values.
-The procedures also check whether the sum of urban heavy truck DVMT for all mareas does not exceed the regional heavy truck DVMT.
 In addition, a check is made on if the model is likely to be a metropolitan model, not a state model, but a state is specified and state per capita heavy truck DVMT rates are used to calculate regional heavy truck DVMT.
 The value for StateAbbrLookup in the 'region_base_year_hvytrk_dvmt.csv' file should be NA in metropolitan models rather than a specific state if the regional heavy truck DVMT is not provided because the state rates may not be representative of the metropolitan rates.
 A warning is issued if this is the case.

 If a value, rather than NA, is provided in the `StateAbbrLookup` field of the `region_base_year_hvytrk_dvmt.csv` file, the value must be a standard 2-character postal code for the state.